Yemen: Dozens killed in attack on military parade | DW | 01.08.2019

-At least 35 security personnel have been killed in twin attacks in Yemen.
+At least 35 security personnel, including a key commander, have been killed in twin attacks in Yemen.
 One of the attacks reportedly involved the use of a ballistic missile.

 At least 35 people died in twin attacks in the Yemeni city of Aden on Thursday, according to security and medical sources.